 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via a hatch formed in the hall ceiling.
-The roof was found to be of timber framed construction in a pitched and hipped design overlaid with interlocking tiles with tiled ridge and hip details.
+Access to the roof void was via a hatch formed in the upper floor hall ceiling.
+The roof was found to be of timber framed construction in a pitched design overlaid with slate with zinc ridge details and metal clips.
+There are dormer projections which have pitched roofs overlaid in similar materials and the rear projection has a flat roof overlaid in felt/similar.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods pertaining to the property are run in PVC.
-1 Main walls Visually inspected with the aid of binoculars where appropriate.
+The rainwater goods and waste pipes pertaining to the property are run in PVC and cast iron.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of cavity timber frame construction with an outer leaf of brickwork, pointed externally.
+The main walls are of solid stonework/brickwork construction, pointed and rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows are of PVC framed double glazed units with the access doors being PVC units.
-The eaves/soffits pertaining to the property are of painted timber and clad in PVC.
-External decorations Visually inspected.
-External decorations visually ilispected.
-Exterior timbers have been painted.
+The eaves/soffits pertaining to the property appear to be of painted timber and there are areas of PVC cladding around the dormer projections.

-Communal areas Visually inspected.
-A conservatory has been added to the rear which is of PVC frame with double glazed panes and a pitched roof overlaid in polycarbonate sheeting.
-There are PVC double glazed French doors to the rear garden ground (not tested).
-There is a lowered ceiling within the conservatory.
+External decorations Viewally inspected External decorations Visually inspected.
+Parts of the masonry, timber and cast iron rainwater goods/waste pipes have been painted.
+Conservatories / porches None.
 Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a single garage of brick construction, pointed externally with a pitched roof overlaid in tiles.
-Access is via an up and over vehicular door (not tested) and timber pass door.
-The garage is attached via a pend, which has a similar roof covering to the main house with timber lining underneath.
+There are stores within the rear grounds which are of brick construction, rendered externally with pitched roofs overlaid with slate and accessed via timber doors.
+Within one of the stores there is also a glazed flat roof area with timber decked flooring.
 Outside areas and boundaries Visually inspected.
-There are grounds to the front, side an drear overlaid in a mixtures of materials including lawn, paving, chips and decking and bound in part by masonry walls.
-The access road is private and overlaid in chips, however, beyond this the road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+There are grounds to the front, side and rear of the property overlaid in a mixture of materials including artificial lawn and paving and bound in part by masonry walls.
+The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
-The ceilings within the property are of plasterboard with areas of PVC cladding noted.
+The ceilings within the property appear to be of lath and plaster.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of stud partitions, plasterboard lined.
+The internal walls are of solid construction with lath and plaster and plaster on the hard finishes as well as areas of plasterboard lining noted.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring is of suspended timber which is assumed to be overlaid with chipboard or similar.
+The flooring is solid in nature and of suspended timber which is assumed to be overlaid with timber tongue and groove boarding or similar.
 Various coverings exist above.